 We appeared in the February 2013 Albany Times Union Life@Work publication.
-The article by Brianna Snyder, “Password Protected: How to pick a secure, hard-to-crack password“, focuses on critical techniques that every one should deploy to protect their online accounts from unwelcomed intrusion.
-(The article is also at the TU site here.)
+The article by Brianna Snyder, “Password Protected: How to pick a secure, hard-to-crack password“, focuses on critical techniques that

 It was the first time (and we hope the last) we had been quoted about squirrels with tin cans on their heads.
 You’ll just have to read the article, or the tips below, to understand what I’m talking about.